 Hi.
 I’m Erland.
 I’m a visual communication designer, web developer and photographer specialising in persuasive and socially engaged work.

-I have highly specialised skills in web design and front-end development, including UI, UX, HTML5/CSS/JS, NationBuilder & WordPress, but also do print and digital graphic design work with experience across poster, editorial, identity and marketing.
+I have highly specialised skills in web design and front-end development, including UI, UX, HTML5/CSS/JS, NationBuilder (certified Architect) & WordPress, but also do print and digital graphic design work with experience across poster, editorial, identity and marketing.
 I deliver creative and effective design solutions and my work in mass-mobilisation, social change and political arenas has given me a sharp sense of designing to inspire action in the audience.
-I offer discounted rates for progressive non-profits.
+Discounted rates for progressive non-profits.

-I’m completely at home behind the lens, whether I’m capturing moments on the road with Jacinda Ardern, framing a landscape, stalking wildlife, recording the news, composing portraiture or travelling.
-I have produced four short films, done work experience with the Sydney Morning Herald and AAP photographers, been the photographer for Sydney City circular “The City News” and been finalist in two prestigious nature photography competitions.
+I’m at home behind the lens, whether capturing moments on the road with Jacinda Ardern, framing a landscape, stalking wildlife, composing portraiture or travelling.
+I’ve produced four short films, done work experience with the Sydney Morning Herald and AAP (Australian Associated Press) photographers, been the photographer for Sydney City circular “The City News” and been finalist in two prestigious nature photography competitions.

 Erland is a passionate, intelligent and reliable colleague who throws his heart and soul into his work.
 His critical analysis and constructive suggestions are always welcome.
 Erland is good at looking at a problem from different points of view and providing a fresh perspective.
 He is creative and flexible and able to think outside the square.